2018 Bulawayo bombing: Investigations

+2018 investigations

 On the day of the attack, the Zimbabwe Republic Police offered an unspecified reward for information leading to the arrest of the perpetrator of the bombing.
 A police spokesperson said that crime scene investigators were examining the matter.
 In the days after the attack, unverified details and explanations regarding the attack were reported.
 One source reported that an explosive was placed underneath the stage on which Mnangagwa was standing, while another source quoted a woman in attendance at the rally who claimed she saw a young child throw a "package" at the stage just prior to the explosion.
 According to the woman's claim, which is uncorroborated, the child approached the state and asked to read a poem in praise of Mnangagwa, and was held back by security personnel but pushed through them and threw something towards the stage.

 On Wednesday, 27 June, 35 security and investigative personnel met in Harare to discuss the investigations.
 Later that day, police released new details about the perpetrator and details of the attack.
 After the blast, police interviewed witnesses, a number of whom reported that they saw the same man throw an object at the stage.
 Police described the suspect as a young male "between the ages of 23 and 25", about 1.7 meters tall and of dark complexion, who was wearing a yellow ZANU–PF T-shirt at the time of the attack.
 Witnesses told police that the man lobbed an item towards the stage from about 30 to 35 meters away, but the item missed its target after hitting a rope and then bouncing off a security officer's cheek before landing and detonating.
 The suspect was allegedly "fiddling around" with the object before throwing it.
 After the blast, police and military went after him, but witnesses said they saw soldiers get to him first and arrest him, police reported.
 The suspect has not been seen since the military apprehended him in the townships outside White City Stadium.

 The 27 June meeting highlighted rivalries between the Zimbabwe Defence Forces and the Zimbabwe Republic Police amidst the ongoing investigations.
 Presidential spokesman George Charamba noted that "unresolved leadership issues" were affecting investigations.
 These internal conflicts within ZANU–PF and between different security forces were paralleled by alleged tensions between President Mnangagwa and Vice-President Chiwenga, the former Commander of the Defence Forces and a major figure in the 2017 coup.